OCA/business-requirement/business_requirement/README.rst

   answer the customer story
 * **Gap**: For the uncovered part of the scenario, elaborate the gap/need for specific developments/setup
+* **Test case**: A set of conditions under which a tester will determine whether the application, software system or one of its features is working as it was originally established for it to do.
 * **Deliverables** to be provided to the customer/user
 * **Resources** necessary to achieve the deliverables
 * **Additional** information (approval, cost control etc.)